Start your pain-free journey today!

 The leg extension exercise is similar to the short arc quad, except you’re moving your knee through a full range of motion.
 So similarly, you are strengthening your quad muscle through that full range of motion as well.
 This will help for activities that require larger ranges of motion, such as standing up from a chair, getting up from the floor, and pretty much every sport activity out there.

-How to perform the leg extension exercise.
+How to perform the leg extension exercise for a meniscus tear.

 Start sitting in a chair or on the side of your bed with your knees bent.
 Slowly kick your foot all the way out until your leg is straight and the back of your thigh is still on the surface.
 Try to tighten your quad at the top position for a second and then return to the start position.
 Repeat this 15 times, take a 30 second break, and perform 2 sets.